Caithness Blitz: Prelude

-The first daylight raid on Britain
+The first daylight raid on British towns

-The first air raid came, a whole two months before the more widely recognised Blitz campaign officially started, and was the first daylight raid on the United Kingdom.
+The first air raid came a whole two months before the start of the mass bombing of cities known in Britain as The Blitz campaign.
 Due to the war, the school summer holidays had been extended between 18 June until 1 October.

 Around 4:30 pm on 1 July 1940, a lone Junkers Ju 88 flew into Wick, undetected in thick cloud cover, meeting no resistance from anti-aircraft fire or scrambled aircraft from RAF Wick.
 Due to this, no air raid sirens were sounded, and the aircraft caught the people of Wick off guard.

 Aiming for the strategically important harbour, the Junkers dropped two 50 kg bombs, before making a hasty banking manoeuvre to retreat.
 Unfortunately, the bomber released its load too early, sending both bombs straight into the houses of Bank Row, killing 11 people, 8 of which were children, a further four would die of their injuries.
 The youngest victim was John Wares, aged 4.

 It has been recorded that weeks prior to the raid, munition ships were recorded to have docked in the harbour, had there been a ship docked, and bombs hit their intended target, the casualty rates would've been far higher, and much of the town obliterated.